 Table of Content

 In this article, I explore more about bolt cutters, their uses, and how to find the best one.
 You will also find out if it is illegal to have bolt cutters and when they can potentially get you in trouble.
 Lastly, I will share the best bolt cutters in the market to help you choose the right one for your project.

 What are bolt cutters?

-As I mentioned, bolt cutters are heavy duty cutting pliers for large bolts, thick wire, and metal rods.
+As I mentioned, bolt cutters are a type of heavy duty cutting pliers for large bolts, thick wire, and metal rods.
 They have long handles and compound jaws that provide the leverage you need to cut through tough metal.
-Good bolt cutters have hardened cutting edges that cut metal without getting deformed.
+Good bolt cutters have hardened cutting edges that can cut through hard metal without getting deformed.

 Are bolt cutters illegal?